 - A critical piece (which dissects the views or writing of another person or concept).

-A foundational post will simply contain basic information people need to know about the subject at hand, it provides a basic level of education to those that know nothing about the subject matter, it can be educational for certain readers, but as Stacey Roberts states “I don’t visit your site to learn something I already know” so you have to start out with a slightly different approach to what everyone else is writing otherwise your readers will not stay.
-The where to get information post is essentially one that helps your readers gain more knowledge, but does it in a way that explains when they are likely to gain from each site.
+A foundational post will simply contain basic information people need to know about the subject at hand.
+It provides a basic level of education to those that know nothing about the subject matter.
+These pots can be educational for certain readers.
+But consider Stacey Roberts view “I don’t visit your site to learn something I already know”.
+You have to start out with a slightly different approach to what everyone else is writing otherwise your readers will not stay.
+The where to get information post is essentially one that helps your readers gain more knowledge.
+Such posts should explain what they are likely to gain from each site.
 “N” things to know about… is similar method used to summarise knowledge about a particular subject, readers love this type of post because it reminds them of things they should be doing but aren’t.

-The “how to” article is a specific type of detailed post that will tell the reader how to do something – for example how to use a specific smart phone, the advantages of registering with a particular website, it will help the user understand the choices available, but probably not why certain options are or are not provided.
+The “how to” article is a specific type of detailed post that will tell the reader how to do something.
+One example is how to use a specific smart phone.
+Another, the advantages of registering with a particular website.
+They help the user understand the choices available, but probably not why certain options are or are not provided.

-The discussion post will look at particular aspects of the subject and will provide a summary of all knowledge, not normally going into detail in any specific area, but it may be an introduction to several posts that go into specific details or critique certain theories.
-A detailed post will dissect one aspect and go into the details about what is possible, perhaps going beyond the simplified instruction of the how-to post, looking at why things happen, or perhaps why they don’t, perhaps a look at some of the theory behind the detail.
+The discussion post will look at particular aspects of the subject and will provide a summary of all knowledge.
+These will not normally going into detail in any specific area.
+Yet they can provide an introduction to several posts that go into specific details or critique certain theories.
+A detailed post will dissect one aspect and go into the details about what is possible, perhaps going beyond the simplified instruction of the how-to post, looking at why things happen.
+It may discuss why they don’t.
+Perhaps it will look at some of the theory behind the detail.

 The critical piece will dissect the work of another writer (or group of writers), it allows you the ability outline your own theories in relation to other works published on the subject.
 It may show why specific methods may be considered weak or problematic, you can highlight those elements other writers have missed and highlight why they are of importance to solving the problem.